 How Can a HAES® Approach Help With Eating Disorder Recovery?

 Weight recovery is a prerequisite for recovery from anorexia nervosa.
 Aside from the necessity of restoring suppressed weight for individuals with eating disorders who are weight suppressed, the treatment of eating disorders should not aim to address weight issues.
 Weight loss has not proven effective for patients with binge eating disorder.
-There is growing evidence that individuals who try to lose weight and maintain a suppressed weight—that is, a weight lower than a previous higher weight—are at increased risk for binge eating disorder and bulimia nervosa.
+There is growing evidence that individuals who try to lose weight and maintain a suppressed weight—that is, a weight lower than a previous higher weight—are at greater risk for binge eating disorder and bulimia nervosa.
 Individuals with bulimia nervosa who maintain a suppressed weight are less likely to fully recover.
 A persistent focus on limiting weight gain or losing weight can drive and maintain eating disorder behaviors.
 Research shows that continued focus on weight loss as a goal can lead to food and body preoccupation, eating disorders, weight stigma, and reduced self-esteem.

 Conventional thinking suggests that feeling bad about one’s body would motivate behavioral changes that promote weight loss; in fact, the opposite is true.
 Feeling bad about one’s body drives more destructive behaviors.
 By contrast, body acceptance can help promote healthier behaviors.